ykamel0/MBTA-Web-App-Project/instructions.md

 - Start by listing all team members' names at the top of the document.
 - Make the `README.md` file clear and concise.
 There is no need to use fancy words or ChatGPT.

-### 3. Turning in Assignment
+### 3. Turning in Project

-1. Push your completed code and updated `README.md` to the forked GitHub repository (depending on which team member's repository is being used to work on the project).
+1. Push your completed code and updated `README.md` to your GitHub repository (the repository where your team has been working).
-2. Submit project's GitHub repository URL to Canvas.
-In the comment area on Canvas, specify names of all team members. **Note: Everyone in the team needs to submit on Canvas and add comment.**
+2. Submit the project's GitHub repository URL to Canvas.
+In the Canvas comment section, include the names of all team members. **Note: Each team member must submit on Canvas and add this comment.**

 ---
 *updated:* *11/05/2024*